likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario2/02-RadosGW_configuration.md

 ```

-We have to do some modifications on the Ceph configuration files of all the RadosGW nodes so we can specify the zone for each RadosGW daemon.
-We are going to make use of ceph-ansible to implement these changes.
+As we mentioned before we are going to make use of ceph-ansible to deploy and configure the RadosGW servives, we have to do some modifications to the ceph-ansible group vars to achive our goal:

 ## Configure RGWs in DC1